raindogdance/FAQ/wasabi.md

 Most hardware wallets communicate with servers to provide you with your balance.
 This reveals your public key to the server, which damages your privacy - the hardware company can now theoretically link together all your addresses.
 As a result **it is not recommended** that you send your mixed coins to an address associated with your hardware wallet unless you are confident that you have set up your hardware wallet in a way that it does not communicate with a 3rd party server (see below).

 You can however manage your hardware wallet with the Wasabi interface.
+Alternatively you can use your hardware wallet with Electrum, which connects to your Bitcoin Core through [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server).

 ### How can I set up my hardware wallet with Wasabi properly?